Shirley Temple: Awards, honors, and legacy

-Temple was the recipient of many awards and honors, including a special Juvenile Academy Award, the Life Achievement Award from the American Center of Films for Children, the National Board of Review Career Achievement Award, Kennedy Center Honors, and the Screen Actors Guild Life Achievement Award.

 On March 14, 1935, Shirley left her footprints and handprints in the wet cement at the forecourt of Grauman's Chinese Theatre in Hollywood.
 She was the Grand Marshal of the New Year's Day Rose Parade in Pasadena, California, three times in 1939, 1989, and 1999.
 On February 8, 1960, she received a star on the Hollywood Walk of Fame.

 In 1970, she received the Golden Plate Award of the American Academy of Achievement.
 In February 1980, Temple was honored by the Freedoms Foundation of Valley Forge, Pennsylvania.

-On September 11, 2002, a life-size bronze statue of the child Temple by sculptor Nijel Binns was erected on the Fox Studio lot.
+In 1975, Temple was installed as an honorary deputy paramount chief of the Oguaa people of Ghana.

+In 1998, she received the Kennedy Center Honor for her achievement in film.

 Her name is further immortalized by the mocktail named after her, although Temple found the drink far too sweet for her palate.
 In 1988, Temple brought a lawsuit to prevent a bottled soda version from using her name.

 On June 9, 2021, Temple was featured on that day's Google Doodle in celebration of the opening anniversary of "Love, Shirley Temple” a special exhibit featuring a collection of her rare memorabilia at Santa Monica History Museum.

+On October 30, 2025, the Temple family estate announced that veteran producer Marty Tudor acquired the film, television and stage rights to produce works based on Shirley's life and career.
+Also included in the acquisition were the rights to two unpublished autobiographies by Temple which are to be published posthumously.